tonykploomber/jupysql/doc/howto/ggplot-interact.md

 #### Prepare dataset

-We also use `ggplot2` diamonds to demostrate
+We also use `ggplot2` diamonds to demonstrate

 ```{code-cell} ipython3
 from pathlib import Path